-- Resolution WSD-002 notes that, "...WSD will issue guidance as necessary to ensure electrical corporations and stakeholders are aware of any changes to the WMP submission, evaluation, reporting and compliance processes as a result of transition to CNRA and conversion to OEIS." - Resolution WSD-002 notes that WSD is working to develop an enterprise data strategy to support WMP review and risk reduction by standardizing file formats, fields, and software compatibility.
+- Guidance Resolution WSD-002 notes that, "...WSD will issue guidance as necessary to ensure electrical corporations and stakeholders are aware of any changes to the WMP submission, evaluation, reporting and compliance processes as a result of transition to [the California Natural Resources Agency] [CNRA] and conversion to [the Office of Energy Infrastructure Safety] [OEIS."]." - Guidance Resolution WSD-002 notes that WSD is working to develop an enterprise data strategy to support WMP review and risk reduction by standardizing file formats, fields, and software compatibility.
 These actions require comprehensive and sustained attention from agency leadership.

-The Board recommends that the WSD continue performing the important wildfire safety work at the CPUC instead of spending time, energy, and money moving to a different agency in July 2021.44
+The Board recommends that the WSD continue performing the important wildfire safety work at the CPUC instead of spending time, energy, and money moving to a different agency in July 2021.59

-Currently wildfire matters are reviewed by at least four divisions in the CPUC - Safety Policy Division, Wildfire Safety Division, Safety Enforcement Division and Energy Division.
+• CPUC Procedural Linkage: Currently wildfire matters are reviewed by at least four divisions in the CPUC - Safety Policy Division, Wildfire Safety Division, Safety Enforcement Division and Energy Division.
 WSD evaluates WMPs, monitors compliance, and audits the utilities.
 Safety Enforcement Division, as the enforcement arm of the CPUC, performs investigations based on the audits performed by WSD.
 Access to expert staff, audit materials, and wildfire related data to complete investigations is required.
-Safety Policy Division provides policy development support to decision-makers in wildfire and safety-related proceedings.45 Energy Division staff provides technical and policy support for the microgrid Rulemaking 18-12-005 and General Rate Case proceedings, among other wildfire and rate regulation-related proceedings.
+Safety Policy Division provides policy development support to decision-makers in wildfire and safety-related proceedings.
+59 - Energy Division staff provides technical and policy support for the microgrid Rulemaking 18-12-005 and General Rate Case proceedings, among other wildfire and rate regulation-related proceedings.